 The beginnings of a career

-Dorantes spoke about what initially led him to publishing his photography.
+Dorantes spoke about what initially led him to

 “Playing Little League baseball, I hit a home run during the first game of the season.
 Calexico Chronicle reporter John Steppling took my picture and wrote my name down wrong.
 I spoke to him about it and ended up as the paperboy for the Calexico Chronicle.”